uetke/website_content/blog/general/01_Agile.rst

    * Simplicity --the art of maximizing the amount of work not done-- is essential.
    * At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-The Agile manifesto cannot be extrapolated directly to scientific work, but nonetheless it can provide a good source of inspiration.
+The Agile manifesto cannot be extrapolated directly to scientific work but nonetheless, it can provide a good source of inspiration.
 It may be time to develop a manifesto for research, that can be used as a guide for lab managers seeking advice on how to improve the working conditions at their labs.

 Header photo by `Giu Vicente <https://unsplash.com/photos/c7Ev87qEkRc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash